rhunce/stock-bargain-hunter/README.md

 (2) Open it in VS Code (or whatever IDE you use) like you normally would.

-(3) To be able to make HTTP requests to the API in this repo, you must create and use a Alpha Vantage API Token.
+(3) To be able to make HTTP requests to the API in this repo, you must create and use an Alpha Vantage API Token.
 Here is how to obtain your Token:
 - Go to: https://www.alphavantage.co/
 - Click "Get Your Free API Key Today"
 - Follow the prompts and get your API key